yakbrother/ninepence-mnml/src/content/stories/prenez-mon-place-prenez-mon-handicap/index.md

 Julie and were about to board the train for Lausanne - the first time on a train in my new electric wheel chair.
 Julie motioned to the woman next to us, asking for a path through for the wheelchair, and the woman simply pushed in front of us.

+(make it more clear how the lady acted).

 She then stopped almost immediately at the door, despite the train entrance being so large.
 I was negotiating the ramp, and had to brake hard before I hit her.
 She avoided eye contact, and I was left with steaming frustration.

 It seems strange, based on what the world knows about the Swiss, how rude they can be when it comes to the disabled.
 Let me take that back a bit.
 I have many good and generous Swiss friends, but a continuous daily experience with nameless people on public transportation makes me distrust the larger culture.